-Ifold Local History Society (ILHS) stores its archive in Kelsey Hall.
+Plaistow, Ifold & Kirdford Local History Society (PIKLHS) (formerly Ifold Local History Society (ILHS)) stores its archives in Kelsey Hall.
 The documents are accessible to all, upon request.
 A brief history of the society is outlined below.

-Ifold Local History Society – a brief history of the Society 1984 to 2019.
+Plaistow, Ifold & Kirdford Local History Society – a brief history of the Society 1984 to 2022.

-The Society was founded in 1984 by Pam Spencer and Maureen Tully when they wanted to find out why, after heavy rainfall, a railway track became exposed from under the hoggin road surface of Chalk Road in Ifold.
+The Society, originally called Ifold Local History Society, was founded in 1984 by Pam Spencer and Maureen Tully when they wanted to find out why, after heavy rainfall, a railway track became exposed from under the hoggin road surface of Chalk Road in Ifold.
 Pam and Maureen were joined in this investigation by Peggy Harman and Margaret Millichamp [and later on Audrey Fox and many others].

 In the years between 1984 to 2013 the Ifold Local History Society published two books.
 The first was written by Connie Bayley, “Ifold, Loxwood & Plaistow: forgotten border villages” followed by Janet Austin’s “Kirdford: The old parish discovered”.
 Both books contain illustrations by Peggy Harman.